ios-xr/iosxr-ansible/README.md

     to configure IOS-XR.
 -	**Console CLI vs. TPNNS CLI**
   * Console CLI allows you to do all CLI commands as you would do interactively.
-  * TPNNS CLI shell requires Ansible running in remote mode with IOS-XR helper programs, /pkg/bin/xr_cli or /pkg/sbin/config, to deliver CLI commands or configure IOS-XR, respectively.
+  * TPNNS CLI can either be implemented in local or remote mode.
+It connects to IOS-XR Linux shell and requires helper programs, /pkg/bin/xr_cli or /pkg/sbin/config, to deliver CLI commands or configure IOS-XR, respectively.
     Currently, "commit replace" is not supported by /pkg/sbin/config.
 -	**Raw NETCONF vs. YDK NETCONF**
   * Raw NETCONF mode allows you to configure IOS-XR using NETCONF commands in RPC XML construct through standard SSH port 22 with appropriate termination